Carbuyer Best Car Awards 2022 - the winners

 Carbuyer Car of the Year: Hyundai Tucson

-The Hyundai Tucson is our Car of the Year for 2021.
-It's hard to believe how much this medium-sized SUV has improved with each generation, as Kia continues to push the design and technology of its cars forward.
+The Hyundai Tucson is our Car of the Year for 2022.
+It's hard to believe how much this medium-sized SUV has improved with each generation, as Hyundai continues to push the design and technology of its cars forward.
 The result is a desirable, distinctive, upmarket SUV that represents a superb all-round ownership proposition.

 The Tucson is fun to drive and practical, with a broad electrified engine range that now includes not only petrol and diesel but also a hybrid and a plug-in hybrid.
 There's a version for everyone, from private buyers to company-car drivers and those who need to tow a large caravan.